 The Be Well at Work - Ergonomics Program

-The Ergonomics Program promotes healthy campus and home work environments through workshops, consultation, and coordination of the campus network of departmental Ergo Navigators (formerly referred to as department computer workstation evaluators.
+The Be Well at Work - Ergonomics Program promotes healthy campus and home work environments through workshops, consultation, resources, and coordination of the campus network of departmental Ergo Navigators (formerly referred to as department computer workstation evaluators) and two campus ergonomists.
 Our goal is to help fit jobs and work environments to people for both office and non-office environments.

-When working on a computer, it is important to remember that the proper ergonomics design of your computer workstation is important no matter where your “office” may be.
-We care about your health and safety while you complete your important work in a new work environment.
-To help you have a good computer workstation on campus or at home, please follow the ergonomics tips below:
+When working on a computer, it is important to remember that having ergonomically designed equipment and making proper adjustments to your computer workstation are important no matter where your “office” may be.
+To help you have a supportive computer workstation on campus or at home, please follow the ergonomics steps below:

 - Ergonomics Tips for Working at Home